 Under the bench I spot a small note, and pick it up.

+Circle Document 6 in your case log.
 You have gained access to Document 6 (Note Found at Murder Scene), which can be found at the back of this case book on page 215.
-Please note this in your case log.